 Is Quickbooks Checking Right For You?

-At its best, Quickbooks Checking can save time and earn you some extra money on your deposits.
-The account’s QuickBooks Online integration makes it easy to manage your business’s finances all in one place.
+QuickBooks Online integration makes it easy to manage your business’s finances all in one place.
 It also eliminates the need for you to manually update your business transactions.

-With all of that said, there are still a couple of things to consider.
+However, there are still a couple of things to consider.
 Quickbooks Checking is still fairly new, so its overall functionality and customer support quality has some room for improvement.

 Also, the monthly subscription fee for QBO might feel a bit pricey for some — especially if you don’t really need robust accounting software.